Starset: Musical style and influences

-Starset's musical style has been described as hard rock, electronic rock, alternative rock, and progressive rock.
+Starset's musical style has been described as alternative rock, electronic rock, hard rock, alternative metal, and progressive rock.
 Due to the large number of styles, instruments, and influences of the band's work, many outlets, including AllMusic, Billboard, and Revolver all commonly label the band as "rock" or as a "rock band".

 Bates informally describes the music as "cinematic rock".
-He elaborated further as to what he means by the self-prescribed label, saying it's "as if a hard rock band did the soundtrack to an epic blockbuster movie ... we're blending symphonics with electronics with riff-driven, baritone guitar hard rock."
+In elaborating further, he said it's "as if a hard-rock band did the soundtrack to an epic blockbuster movie. ...
+We're blending symphonics with electronics with riff-driven, baritone guitar hard rock".
 Bates explained the evolution of sound with the band's second album, Vessels: "Whereas [Transmissions] was centered in the hard rock lane before, now it goes more metal at times, and the guitar work borrows from djent stylings, and it gets more ambient at times, using electronics at a more deeply integrated level.
 Whereas the strings were more cinematic, there was more of a quartet before, on this record it’s more of an orchestration."

 Bates also stated he implemented some elements of EDM into the second album.
-Dave Richards Erie Times-News' described the band's sound as "blending the progressive aspirations of Muse with the openhearted approach of emotional and muscular power of bands like Breaking Benjamin."
+Dave Richards Erie Times-News' described the band's sound as "blending the progressive aspirations of Muse with the openhearted approach of emotional and muscular power of bands like Breaking Benjamin".
 Bates also includes a notable amount of harsh vocals as well as both raw and pitch corrected clean vocals for many different effects.

 Influences of Starset include Hans Zimmer, Nine Inch Nails, Sigur Ros, Thirty Seconds to Mars, Deftones, Linkin Park and Breaking Benjamin.